How to Grow Cucumbers

 Sowing the Seeds

-Growing cucumbers from seed is very easy.
-The seeds can be started indoors in small containers of potting soil six weeks prior to the last predicted frost date.
-However, cucumber seeds germinate very quickly in warm soil and the vines grow rapidly, so starting seeds indoor weeks ahead of planting time offers only a few days head-start for the first ripe cucumber.
+Growing cucumbers from seed are very easy.
+The seeds can be started indoors in small containers of potting soil six weeks before the last predicted frost date.
+However, cucumber seeds germinate very quickly in warm soil, and the vines grow rapidly, so starting seeds indoor weeks ahead of planting time offers only a few days head-start for the first ripe cucumber.

-Wait until the temperatures has been above 75 for three consecutive days and all danger of frost has past before planting seeds.
+Wait until the temperatures have been above 75 for three consecutive days, and all danger of frost has passed before planting seeds.
 Form a soil hill 12 inches in diameter and 6 inches high for each plant desired.
-Space hills 12 inches apart in an in-ground garden or use containers that are at least 12 inches wide.
-Poke finger into the center of the soil hill to create a half-inch deep hole.
-Drop two cucumber seeds into the hole, fill hole with compost but do not press or firm soil.
+Space the soil hills 12 inches apart in an in-ground garden or use containers that are at least 12 inches wide.
+Poke a finger into the center of the soil hill to create a half-inch deep hole.
+Drop two cucumber seeds into the hole, fill the hole with compost, but do not press or firm soil.
 Gently water and keep seed hills moist, but not soggy, at all times.

-After the seeds have germinated and grown into six inch tall plants (it’s fine if both seeds germinate, the prepared soil can feed two vines) it’s time to add mulch and a trellis.
+After the seeds have germinated and grown into six-inch tall plants (it’s okay if both seeds germinate, the prepared soil can feed two vines), it’s time to add mulch and a trellis.
 Add two inches of organic mulch, like hay or wood bark, to each hill, covering the entire soil surface.
 The mulch will prevent weed growth and retain soil moisture.
-Water vines frequently throughout the summer and feed the vines with a water soluble fertilizer once a month.
+Water vines frequently throughout the summer and feed the vines with a water-soluble fertilizer once a month.

 Install the support system at this time too.
 Cucumber vines produce tendrils and will attach themselves to whatever vertical trellis material you use.
 You can use almost anything to make a trellis, like wooden sticks, metal stakes, fencing, etc., as long as it’s sturdy enough to support the vine and developing cucumbers.